-Revive MS Support are delighted to name Former European 1500 metre champion, Laura Muir as our first sporting Charity Ambassador.
+Revive MS Support are delighted to name European 1500 metre champion, Laura Muir as our first sporting Charity Ambassador.

 Laura is keen to highlight how staying physically active can help people with this degenerative disease to keep their symptoms at bay.
 Research has shown that exercise can improve mobility and fatigue as it helps people with MS to build muscular strength and aerobic capacity.